wavefancy/WallaceBroad/python/LDPred.CHRbyCHR/README.md

         gzip data/numpy.effect.ldpred.chr{}_LDpred*
 " :::: chr.sh
 ```
-In this step SVD sometimes is not stable, I usually use Numpy, if failed try scipy again.
+In this step, SVD sometimes is not stable, I usually use Numpy, if failed try scipy again.
 __It's the user's responsibility to make sure all the cached files for the heritability and inflation factor estimation are fully loaded, please check the log information from the last step to confirm it.__ You will find some thing like below.
 ```
 WALLACE INFO: load chromosome level summary file pattern: /medpop/esp2/wallace/projects/Amit/PRS/CAD_1KG/data/*_byFileCache.txt